Skip to main content

 </TABLE>

-The naming convention for Action database tables is ai_action_<action_name>, for example: ai_action_generate_image, ai_action_translate_text.
+The naming convention for Action database tables is ai_action_<action_name>.
+For example: ai_action_generate_image, ai_action_translate_text.

 Responses

-When a Provider processes an Action it MUST return a response object.
+When a Provider processes an Action it must return a response object.
 This allows Placements to receive an expected response for any Action call.
 Each Action has a matching response class.
-The provider that processes the Action will instantiate an instance of this response class and populate it with the data required for this type of response.
+The Provider that processes the Action will instantiate an instance of this response class and populate it with the data required for this type of response.

-Each Action response MUST inherit from the \core_ai\aiactions\responses\response_base abstract class.
+Each Action response must inherit from the \core_ai\aiactions\responses\response_base abstract class.
 They must also implement two methods:

-• Taking an array of response variables (which must be defined as class variables), it sets these against class variables so they can be retrieved by the Manager and calling Placement.
+Taking an array of response variables (which must be defined as class variables), it sets these against class variables so they can be retrieved by the Manager and calling Placement.

 #[\Override]